MooersLab/EasyPyMOL/README.md

 Do a `ls *.txt` to list the files in the working diretory.
 The file "firstscene.txt" should be listed.
 The default filename is "roundedview.txt".
 These file is appended with each execution of the roundview command.

-Reference
+Reference, License, and Copyright
 --------------------------------------------------------------------------------

 Mooers, B. H. M. (submitted) Easier use of PyMOL with horizontal scripts.

-GNU General Public License GPL-3
+GNU General Public License ([GPL-3](http://www.gnu.org/licenses/gpl-3.0.en.html))

 (C) [Blaine Mooers](http://www.oumedicine.com/department-of-biochemistry-and-molecular-biology/faculty/blaine-mooers-ph-d-), Ph.D.,  [University of Oklahoma Health Sciences Center](http://www.ouhsc.edu/), 2015-2016